foogod/modgrammar/doc/libref.rst

    Match the end of a line.

-   This grammar will match most common forms of line-end (newline, carriage-return, carriage-return + newline, or newline + carriage-return).
+   This grammar will match any standard line-end character or character sequence.
+For more information on what sequences are considered an "end of line", see :ref:`whitespace_newline`.
 If you need something more specific, you may just want to use :func:`LITERAL` instead.

 .. data:: EOF